arzwa/MultilocusIsland/docs/draft-hapdip2.md

 straightforwardly apply in the polygenic setting, where LD can have a considerable protective effect and render recessives more robust to swamping, even when selected loci are unlinked.

+### Effect of variable selection and dominance across a polygenic barrier

 ![
 Variation among selective effects weakens polygenic barriers.
 (A) The boxplots